-You don't see this every day: Three grown men — Yves Rossy, Vince Reffet and Fred Fugen — flying a set of rigid, jet-propelled wings in formation with eight of the Patrouille de France Alpha Jets aerobatic team (ambassadors of the French Air Force).
+This isn't the type of stuff you see every day: three flying men – Yves Rossy, Vince Reffet and Fred Fugen – flying a set of rigid, jet-propelled wings in formation with eight of the Patrouille de France Alpha Jets aerobatic display team, ambassadors of the French Air Force.

-Aside from being visually impressive, this stunt is also the perfect showcase of the precision and rigorous skills of the pilots, as well as the incredible flying abilities of the jetmen.
-We caught up with Reffet and Fugen to find out a bit more about what goes on behind a stunt like this.
+Not just visually impressive, this stunt is also the perfect showcase of the precision and rigourous skills of the pilots, as well as the incredible flying abilities of the jetmen.
+We caught up with Reffet and Fugen to try to find out a bit more about what goes on behind a stunt like this:

 A thing of beauty

-RedBull.com: What’s the biggest challenge of flying like this in formation with the planes?
+What’s the biggest challenge of flying like this, in formation with the planes?

-Vince Reffet: It’s the coordination between all elements.
-It was the first time that we were flying with that many elements in the sky.
-There were eight Alpha Jets, three Jetmen, two helicopters that were dropping us, plus two more Alpha Jets who were there as a backup for video and one extra stunt plane, which means there were 16 elements in the air.
+VR: It’s the coordination between all elements.
+It was the first time that we were flying with that many elements in the sky: There were eight Alpha Jets, three Jetmen, two helicopters that were dropping us, plus two more Alpha Jets who were there as a backup for videos, and one extra stunt plane, which means there were 16 elements in the air!

 How far are you flying from the planes?

-Fred Fugen: At the closest point, we were at about 15 feet away.
-But just for a few moments.
+FF: At the closest point, we were at about five metres, for a few moments.